 Based on the results from our Phase IIA MAD study, we plan to initiate two safety and efficacy clinical trials in subjects with mild to moderate dementia of the Alzheimer's type.
 Additionally, we are investigating the potential of AL001 for patients suffering from BD, MDD and PTSD, and submitted Investigational New Drug ("IND") applications to the FDA for these indications.
 The IND for BD was filed in August 2023 and we received a "study may proceed" letter from the FDA in September 2023.
-The IND for MDD was filed in October 2023 and we received a "study may proceed" letter from the FDA in November 2023.
-The IND for PTSD was filed in November 2023.
+The IND for MDD was filed in October 2023 and we received a "study may proceed" letter from the FDA in December 2023.
 After FDA permission to proceed on the INDs, we intend to initiate clinical trials at the MTD to determine relative increased lithium levels in the brain compared to a marketed lithium salt for BD, MDD and PTSD, based on published mouse studies that predict that lithium can be given at lower doses for equivalent therapeutic benefit when treating with AL001.
 For example, the goal is to replace a 300 mg TID lithium carbonate dose for treatment of BD with a 240 mg TID AL001 lithium equivalent, which represents a daily decrease of 20% of lithium given to a patient.
+We anticipate beginning Phase II studies for the additional indications after we have obtained the necessary financing for the trials and payment to Phase IIA MAD study vendor for the final reports of that study.